BryanQuin3/to-do-list/README.md

 # To-Do List App

 This is a simple to-do list app developed with Tailwind CSS and jQuery.
-It allows users to add, edit, and delete tasks, as well as mark them as completed.
+It allows users to add and delete tasks, as well as mark them as completed.

 ## Demo